warmpoptart/ToonScout/README.md

 ```

 The web app will be available at [localhost:5000](http://localhost:5000).
 The Discord bot runs on port `4000` and the API runs on port `3000`.

+To test Discord interactions, your Discord bot must allow for redirects from `localhost:5000`.
+This can be done in the [Discord Developer Portal](https://discord.com/developers/applications) by adding `http://localhost:5000/auth/discord/redirect` to the OAuh2 redirect URLs.

+Furthermore, an _optional_ network tunnel is established for the webapp with Ngrok, seen at [localhost:4040](http://localhost:4040).
+You need a [Ngrok auth token](https://dashboard.ngrok.com/get-started/your-authtoken) in `ngrok.yml` to run the tunnel.

+The tunnel is especially helpful for testing Discord interactions between the webapp and the bot.
+Please be patient as you first enter the tunnel, as Next.js has to build the app.